 – Check that the phone line is working

-Your service ‘on-line’ provider will be able to test your service on line whilst you are reporting a fault.
+Your service ‘online’ provider will be able to test your service online whilst you are reporting a fault.
 This simple test will confirm if the Broadband service is live to your line.
+Otherwise it is likely to be with the line between your local telephone exchange and your property and will need to be reported by you to Orange (or whoever operates the phone lines in your region).

 Occasionally this can result in conflicts and you may need to contact your provider for assistance.
 This may incur a charge.